changbowen/ZipImageViewer/README.md

 (Come on Microsoft...
 Is that the best you can do?
 And please let me scale to 100% by double clicking!)
 <img src="https://github.com/changbowen/Misc/raw/master/ZipImageViewer/chroma_photos.png"/>

-ZipImageViewer is always true to the image.
+ZipImageViewer is always true to the image at 100% scaling.
 <img src="https://github.com/changbowen/Misc/raw/master/ZipImageViewer/chroma_zipimageviewer.png"/>